Stöð 2: Start of Stöð 2

 Stöð 2 went on the air on 9 October 1986, as a pay television station over VHF with a scrambled program where the subscriber had to buy a code number and enter a video code to unscramble the broadcast.
 Broadcasts were limited to the Reykjavík Capital Region initially but were later expanded.

 Television presenter Jón Óttar and Vala Matt were prominent on the screen during the first days of the station.
 The line-up was made up of imported entertainment, dramatised Icelandic entertainment and news.
 It was difficult to get investors to participate in the company to begin with.

 At the beginning of 1987, there were about 5,000 subscribers, but by the end of the year there had been almost 30,000.
 At the same time, the number of employees increased and the station began to match RÚV in terms of programmers and reporters, which was considered unheard of.

-Stöð 2 encrypted VHF broadcasts ended in 2011.
+Stöð 2's encrypted VHF broadcasts ended in 2011.

 Unification of the brand

 Many sister stations were operated under the same company, but in 2008 they were all united under the name of Stöð 2, thus the sports station Sýn became Stöð 2 Sport.
 Sirkus became 'Stöð 2 Extra and Fjölvarpið became Stöð 2 Fjölvarp, on the other hand, Stöð 2 Bíó kept its name.

 In 2017, Fjarskipti hf.
-(Vodafone Iceland) acquired 365 (media corporation).
+(Vodafone Iceland) acquired 365.

+From 2021 to 2024, the Stöð 2 evening news programme was also encrypted and only available to paying subscribers.